gianfa/tutorials-dataForge/README.md

   # A gentle introduction to dataForge dataFrames
  As the title says, this is just a very smooth introduction to dataForge dataframe in JS.
- [DataForge](https://github.com/data-forge/data-forge-ts) is a wonderful library by Ashley Davis.
+ [DataForge](https:github.com/data-forge) is a wonderful library by Ashley Davis.
  Here the very basics are presented, in order to make you able to start using it and step by step become autonomous.
- The structure of this introduction follows a targets path, instead of a skill/functions path.
+ The structure of this introduction follows a targets path, instead of a skill/path.
 I think this will be more easy to follow.
 Here it is.
   1. Your first dataFrame [creation, basic operations]
   2. What if we want to know how many single people are there? [filtering]